borisnliscool/translate-tool/README.md

   // defaults to 'en'
   "default_locale": "en",
-  // defaults to 'translations' "translations_directory": "test",
+  // defaults to 'translations' "translations_directory": "test/translations",
 }
 ```

-You can also skip using the file, and only provide the `--translations-dir` (or `-t`) flag to specify the translations'
+You can also skip using the file, and optionally provide the `--translations-dir` (or `-t`) flag to specify the
 directory.
-The default locale will be set to `en` and there will be no post write commands.
+The default is `<cwd>/translations`.
+The default locale will be set to `en` and there will be no post write
+commands.